miemie1688/OnlineJudge/README.md

 + I'd appreciate a star if you find this helpful.
 + Thanks to everyone that contributes to this project.
-+ Special thanks to [heb1c](https://github.com/hebicheng), who has given us a lot of suggestions.

 ## License